sadlerap/sbo-rabbitmq-sample/blog_post.md

 kubectl apply -f https://raw.githubusercontent.com/sadlerap/sbo-rabbitmq-sample/master/jobs.yaml
 ```

-NOTE: Look closely at the annotation I've added.
+NOTE: Look closely at the annotation we've added.
 This is how SBO picks up the
 information it needs to successfully perform a binding.
-If you're interested in
+If you're interested
-how to read this annotation, check out our
+in how to read this annotation, check out our
 [documentation](https://redhat-developer.github.io/service-binding-operator/userguide/exposing-binding-data/adding-annotation.html).

 ## Binding things together